JAK-UCF/ETL-Project/README.md

 * Groupby video_id, pull most recent date for each video and assign that value to a new 'MaxDate' column.
 * Pull only the most recent 'trending_date' for each video_id into a new df.
 * Filled empty ‘descriptions’ in the dataset with "No description provided." to fill all NaN values in that series.
 * Filled NaN in 'category_name' where 'category_id' was 29 with the proper category name.
-This only filled for US and left 55 NaN values between CA and GB.
+The standard df merge only filled for US and left 55 NaN values between CA and GB which we filled in this numpy array pull and replace method...
 * Changed format for date in ‘publish_time’ to match ‘trending_date’.
 * Dropped ‘thumbnail_link', ‘ratings_disabled', 'video_error_or_removed', 'publish_time', 'MaxDate' from final table before push.
 * Reorganize columns to 'video_id', 'title'video_id', 'title', 'channel_title', 'views', 'likes', 'dislikes',                         'comments_disabled', 'comment_count', 'description', 'tags', 'category_id', 'category_name', 'publish_date', 'trending_date', 'country'.